abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 - A positive setup slack indicates that the design is operating at the desired frequency and also has some additional margin.
 - Zero setup slack indicates that there is no buffer available and that the design is precisely operating at the intended frequency.
 - Negative setup Slack indicates that the restricted frequency and time are not met by the design.
-This is called as setup violation.
+This is called a setup violation.
-### SYNTHESIS & IMPLEMANTATION
+### SYNTHESIS & IMPLEMENTATION
 - Clock frequency is 100MHz (from Constraints Wizard)
 #### Report Timing Summary of the Counter
 ![Screenshot (2068)](https://user-images.githubusercontent.com/120498080/207813932-5b9ffb95-2197-4598-a2ae-e8f5f9a9e220.png)